Used Car Insurance: Everything You Need to Know

 Car Insurance Options for Used Cars

-When you buy car insurance for a used car, you have options on what coverage you select.
-Some are required, like liability insurance, while others are optional.
-Consider these coverages and whether the protection they provide is worth the cost when shopping for used car insurance rates.
+When you buy car insurance for a used car, you have options on what coverage to add to your policy.
+Some are required, like liability insurance, while others are optional, like collision, comprehensive and gap insurance.
+Consider these coverages and whether the protection they provide is worth the cost when shopping for used car insurance.

 Common Car Insurance Coverages